cherihung/node-react-ts-starter-snowpack/README.md

 # NODE REACT TYPESCRIPT STARTER WITH SNOWPACK

 A typescript starter base for an SPA client running on an Express server.
-Frontend web is built and bundled using Snowpack.
+Frontend web is built and bundled using [snowpack](https://github.com/snowpackjs/snowpack).
 Backend is built using TSC.

 ## Available Scripts